 - Nixon, K. C. (2006).
 Global and neotropical distribution and diversity of oak (genus Quercus) and oak forests.
 Ecological Studies.
 3-13.

 - Rothwell, G. W., & Nixon, K. C. (2006).
 How does the inclusion of fossil data change our conclusions about the phylogenetic history of Euphyllophytes.
-International Journal of Plant Science.
+International Journal of Plant Sciences.
 167:737-749.